-- Numbers Lock can be used for simple Mathematics question such as 4 + 2.
-The password for this lock can be in decimal number.
+The password for this lock can also be in decimal number.

-- QR Code Lock can be used with a stations activity where the students uses their devices' camera to scan the QR code generated by this unique lock.
+QR Code Lock can be used with a stations activity where the students uses their devices' camera to scan the QR code generated by this unique lock.
 For example, you could have a scavenger hunt that hides the sheet with the QR code and they then scan it to unlock this QR Code Lock.

 Direction Lock is useful for orientation password.
 This lock can be viewed as such; ↑ means upward or north.
 This could in used in an escape room where the route of escaping has to be keyed in via the directions.

 Voice Lock works with Chrome browsers only and for English language only.
 The student will use their voice to read out the password to open the lock.
 This works best if a phrase is used instead of a single word.
 An example would be asking the student "What is the name of the main character in the book we read today?" in the Slide Activity containing this voice lock.